AcTExplore: Active Tactile Exploration of Unknown Objects: Experiments

-\paragraph{Limitations} The current formulation of our method has certain limitations.
-First, it assumes a moving sensor relative to a \textbf{fixed-pose} rigid object.
-Although \AlgName{} is not restricted by object shape, but it is designed to keep the sensor close to recent touching poses.
+\textbf{Limitations and Future Work.} The current formulation of our method has certain limitations.
+First, it assumes a moving sensor relative to a \textbf{fixed-pose} rigid object, necessitating a physically accurate simulator to narrow the sim2real gap for moving objects.
+Second, Although \AlgName{} is not restricted by object shape, it is designed to keep the sensor close to recent touching poses.
 This could pose challenges in environments with disconnected components.
 Workspace splitting can be a potential solution to address this problem.
-Second, the sensor exhibits a small depth bias in the simulation resulting in larger reconstructions.
+Third, the sensor exhibits a small depth bias in the simulation resulting in larger reconstructions.
 While generally negligible, this bias becomes dominant when handling objects roughly the same size as the sensor, such as the strawberry shown in Fig. \ref{fig:mesh_result}.

+As a step towards benchmarking in tactile exploration, we have released our extensive explorations for YCB objects in Tab.
+S1$^\text{\ref{suppFN}}$ with a maximum of 5000 steps.
+While employing tactile sensors on multi-finger robotic hands may streamline the exploration process \cite{suresh2023neuralfeels}, there remains a promising direction for future research in modifying the POMDP that effectively handles collisions between sensors while maintaining object generalization.